DIVIJGOYAL7080/DIVIJGOYAL7080/README.md

 ## Hi there 👋
 - I am Divij Goyal , 17 year old, from India 🇮🇳
-- Currently in 12th grade , from Delhi Public School Ludhiana 🔭
+- Languages - JavaScript , JSX , Python 🤖
 - Seeking admission in top universities across the globe 🌍
 - You're welcome to look at my journey from my very first project 🦾
 - Hope y'all like them 😄